What is Boondocking? A Detailed Guide.

 Sale

-• VERSATILE DIGITAL MULTIMETER - Accurately measures AC/DC Voltage, DC Current, Resistance, and Diode.
+• Versatile Digital Multimeter - Accurately measures AC/DC Voltage, DC Current, Resistance, and Diode.
 This Multimeter is a really useful tool for solving industrial and household electrical issues.
-Suitable for Household Outlets, Fuses, Batteries (including Vehicles), Automotive Circuit Troubleshooting, Charging System, Testing electronics in Cars etc.
+Suitable for Household Outlets, Fuses, Batteries (including Vehicles), Automotive Circuit Troubleshooting, Charging Systems, Testing electronics in Cars etc.

 Lastly, don’t forget a jack, tire iron, tire pressure gauge, and spare tire for fixing a flat.